"Go See Terry"

 I went to hop back in the ute, thinking I’d better carry on to Turners real quick.

-Then I recalled,
+Then I realized,

 God hadn’t said, “Go check the yard.”